 Hi, I’m Jerusha, and I write cozy mystery series which are set in my favorite places—the Columbia River Gorge and the dense forests of southwest Washington State.
 I spend most of my time seated in front of an attic window, engaged in daydreaming with intermittent typing or pinning Post-It notes to corkboards (better safe than sorry!).
-I also considers maple-frosted, cream-filled doughnuts an essential component of my writer’s toolkit.
+I also consider maple-frosted, cream-filled doughnuts an essential component of my writer’s toolkit.

 I thought I’d take a few minutes here to note the hallmarks of my writing—the characteristics and themes you can expect in every book.